omardelarosa/node-deploy/readme.md

 - It's assumed that **all** files in the `sites-enabled` nginx directory are valid config files, i.e. that your `nginx.conf` includes them using something like this `include /etc/nginx/sites-enabled/*;`.

+## Testing

+Tests are written using mocha, and can be executed via `npm test`.